zerospiel/docs/docs/admin-service-templates.md

 The basic sequence looks like this:

   1. Define the source of the Helm chart that defines the service.
+The source object must have the label `k0rdent.mirantis.com/managed: "true"`.
 For example, this YAML describes a custom `Source` object of `kind` `HelmRepository`:

     ```yaml
     apiVersion: source.toolkit.fluxcd.io/v1